quzeem91/forggith-bi-performance-tracker/README.md

 - Merging the 2023–2025 sales data with the 2022 records
 - Unpivoting the yearly columns in the Target dataset to match the Sales structure

 These steps ensured consistency and compatibility across all datasets used in the reporting model.
-The cleaning process involved:
-- Removing nulls and inconsistent entries
-- Normalizing column headers
-- Converting data types appropriately
-- Merging and appending sales tables across years
-- Unpivoting the target values across years into a single ‘Year’ column

 <details>
 <summary>Download the Excel file containing DAX measures</summary>